CON/COR/EXP/CAN VTEC Logic

 AT-A-GLANCE:

 • Note: Only products supported in Hazard Services and have VTEC messages in the text product can have follow up actions.
-Therefore products such as Special and Marine Weather Statements and Airport Weather Warnings (SP.S, MA.S, AW.W) cannot be modified after issuance.
+Therefore products such as Special Weather Statements (SP.S) and Airport Weather Warnings (AW.W) cannot be modified after issuance.

 Part A: Continue (CON)

 CON VTEC actions are the default for hazard events before the expiration period.
-Selecting the event in the Hazard Services console until 5 minutes before the end of the event will automatically bring up the CON selections in the HID.
+Selecting the event in the Hazard Services Console before 5 minutes until the end of the event will automatically bring up the CON selections in the HID.

-1. Remember to have AWIPS in practice mode.
+1. Make sure your AWIPS is in practice mode.

-2. Begin with issuing a short-fused convective warning.
-Either tornado (TO.W) or severe thunderstorm warning (SV.W) can be issued for this jobsheet.
+2. Begin by issuing a short-fused convective warning.
+Either a Tornado Warning (TO.W) or Severe Thunderstorm Warning (SV.W) can be issued for this jobsheet.

 3. The VTEC action of the hazard event will be NEW in the console.
-Left click to highlight the event and the HID will populate with the options to update or modify the hazard event.
+Left click to select the event.
+The HID will populate with the options to update or modify the hazard event.

-4. The VTEC action of the hazard event will change to CON.
-The default behavior of Hazard Services is to CON and you may update the event with severe weather statements (SVS) as many times as needed before the expiration period for the event (5 minutes before and 10 minutes after end time).
+4. The VTEC action of the hazard event has changed to CON.
+The default behavior of Hazard Services is to CON and you may update the event with Severe Weather Statements (SVS) as many times as needed before the expiration period for the event (5 minutes before and 10 minutes after end time).
+Once you click Issue (1) to issue the hazard, notice the VTEC Actions field has updated to CON for the hazard event.

 Part B: Correction (COR)